 Cons

-- Local setup can be intimidating for beginners
+- Local setup can be intimidating for non-technical users

 How to Get Started With Stable Diffusion